-Communication difficulties can occur for various reasons and may be the result of acquired medical conditions or derive from trauma to the brain.
+Communication difficulties can occur for various reasons.
+They may be the result of acquired problems such as trauma to the brain or from congenital conditions.

-As a result, communication difficulties can vary widely, and Vanessa Sciacca Adult Speech Pathology treats each case with individual attention and not a one-size-fits-all approach.
+As a result, communication difficulties can widely vary.
+So your therapist will treat you with individual attention and not a one-size-fits-all approach.

-At Vanessa Sciacca Adult Speech Pathology, computer-based therapy and iPad apps are used as part of therapy when appropriate and clients can continue using these at home to assist treatment.
+We may suggest computer-based therapy or iPad apps be used as part of therapy when appropriate.
+You can use these at home to increase the effectiveness of your treatment.

 Telehealth is also available.
-This means that effective treatments can be carried out using video meetings that are secure so you can still access therapy while in isolation.
-This can also be essential if you are someone living in a rural area who can’t access a Speech Pathologist, or just to provide some extra therapy.
+This means that effective treatments can be carried out using video meetings even during the Covid pandemic.
+This also offers treatment for someone living in a rural area who can’t access a Speech Pathologist locally.

-Following a stroke, it is common to be left with communication difficulties.
+Following a stroke, it is distressing to be left with communication difficulties.
 You may have aphasia, meaning that you are having difficulty with the use of language.
 Dyspraxia may also occur where motor planning for speech is affected.
-If you dysarthria, you will notice changes to your speech and how clear you sound.
+If you have dysarthria, you will notice changes to how clear your speech sounds.

 Following a traumatic brain injury, a person may have cognitive communication changes which can make it hard to follow the ‘social rules’ for conversations and express yourself the way you want to.
-Speech difficulties can also result, with dysarthria disrupting the ability to form the movements necessary for speaking.
+Speech difficulties can also result, with changes to how clear you sound or using the write tone of voice.
 Swallowing changes may also occur.

 Difficulties with the voice can be frustrating and challenging.
-Your voice may fatigue over the day or you may feel as if you have to strain to produce voice.
-An ENT assessment may have found nodules or muscle tension.
-Teachers, lecturers, instructors and those who use their voices frequently, can experience vocal strain that may result in time off work .
+Your voice may fatigue over the day or you may feel you have to strain to produce voice.
+An Ear Nose & Throat (ENT) specialist may diagnose nodules or muscle tension which can be improved with voice therapy.
+People who use their voices frequently, such as teachers can experience vocal problems that may even result in time off work .

 Speech and voice difficulties arising from Parkinson’s can be successfully treated using effective treatments developed especially for people who are diagnosed with Parkinson’s disease.

-If you have been diagnosed with MS, MND, Huntington’s disease or a similar condition you may be experiencing speech or swallowing difficulties or problems with saliva management.
+If you have been diagnosed with MS, Functional Neurological disorder (FND), Huntington’s disease or other neurological conditions you may be experiencing speech or swallowing difficulties or problems with saliva management.
 Treatment is available to address your concerns.

 Various forms of disabilities may result in swallowing, speech and communication difficulties.
 We are NDIS registered so services are available to support your goals.

-It may be difficult to eat and drink a regular diet or fluids.
+It may be difficult to eat a regular textured diet or drink normal fluids.